Hospice Care

 - 4 min read

-Hospice of Virginia stepped in to support our family as we faced the inevitable in Jackie’s journey.
-At that stage, treatment was no longer an option, and their guidance helped us navigate the difficult road ahead with care and understanding.
-It was a reality I had never faced before—every previous battle with cancer had ended in remission, making this outcome all the more difficult to accept.
-Stunned into silence, I sat on FaceTime with my sister, struggling to process the moment as she fought to let a tear fall.
-Her tear ducts had long dried, and it had been a while since I last saw a tear trace its path down her face.
+Hospice of Virginia provided essential support to our family during Jackie’s final journey.
+At that point, treatment was no longer viable, and their guidance helped us navigate the challenging path with compassion and understanding.
+It was a reality I had never encountered before—every previous cancer battle had ended in remission, making this outcome particularly hard to accept.
+Stunned, I sat on FaceTime with my sister, struggling to process the moment as she fought to shed a tear.
+Her tear ducts had long dried, and it had been a while since I last saw a tear trace down her face.

-These are just some of the profound changes that come with fighting a battle against cancer—a journey that reshapes lives in ways few can fully understand.
-I searched for the right words of encouragement, but in that moment, I found myself grappling with a sense of uncertainty, struggling to truly comprehend the weight of it all.
-She expressed her wish to spend her final months here in Virginia, hoping to be surrounded by familiar love and comfort in her remaining days.
+These are just some of the profound changes that come with battling cancer—a journey that transforms lives in ways few can fully grasp.
+I searched for the right words of encouragement, but at that moment, I found myself grappling with uncertainty, struggling to truly comprehend the weight of it all.
+She expressed her desire to spend her final months here in Virginia, hoping to be surrounded by familiar love and comfort in her remaining days.

 At just 35, Jackie’s body endured hardships that often remained unseen.
 One of those challenges was Shingles—a viral infection known for causing a painful rash.
 Shingles can develop on any part of the body, but in Jackie’s case, the painful rash surfaced on her thighs and lower legs.
 She often spoke about the relentless burning sensations that disrupted her sleep, making nights especially difficult to endure.
 Shingles typically affects older individuals with weakened immune systems, making it harder for their bodies to fight off the infection quickly.
 Even in her final months, Jackie displayed remarkable strength, enduring hardships that would have overwhelmed most—her resilience was nothing short of that of a warrior.